Raraku/devops-commands/GCP/GKE/ClusterCommands.md

-### Enable cluster autoscaling
+- Enable cluster autoscaling
   `gcloud beta container clusters update scaling-demo --enable-autoscaling --min-nodes 1 --max-nodes 5`

-### Switch to optimize utilization autoscaling
+- Switch to optimize utilization autoscaling
   `gcloud beta container clusters update scaling-demo --autoscaling-profile optimize-utilization`

-### describe a gcloud cluster
+- describe a gcloud cluster
   `gcloud container clusters describe scaling-demo `

-## Container - native load balancing
+- Container - native load balancing
    Create a cluster with the following command
-`gcloud container clusters create test-cluster --num-nodes=3 --enable-ip-alias`

-The --enable-ip-alias flag is included in order to enable the use of alias IPs for pods which will be required for container-native load balancing through an ingress.
+  `gcloud container clusters create tes --num-nodes=3 --enable-ip-alias` The --enable-ip-alias flag is included in order to enable the use of alias IPs for pods which will be required for container-native load balancing through an ingress.

-### Create a cluster-ip for neg
+- Create a cluster-ip for neg

-The cluster-ip will be used to route traffic to your application pod to allow GKE to create a network endpoint group:
+  The cluster-ip will be used to route traffic to your application pod to allow GKE to create a network endpoint group

 ```
 apiVersion: v1